Māori traditional textiles: Notable Māori weavers

 In 2021 three weavers Jacqueline McRae-Tarei, Gloria Taituha and Rose Te Ratana became the first to receive a joint doctorate in 'mahi raranga' (weaving work) awarded through Te Wānanga o Aotearoa, in partnership with Auckland University of Technology's Te Ipukarea Research Centre.
-Each of them studied a different part of history so the PhD operated separately and then each part also informed each other and a whole with the period of study spanning the 1800s until now.
+Each of them studied a different part of history, so the PhD operated separately, and then each part also informed each other and a whole with the period of study spanning the 1800s until 2021.
 The doctorate was supervised by Professor Tania Ka'ai.